Program overview

 Career Options

-Graduates of the Master of Health Sciences with Specialization in Gerontology can pursue a variety of career paths in Canada, including:
+Graduates of the Master of Health Sciences with Specialization in Gerontology can pursue various career paths in Canada, including:

 - Gerontologist: Specializes in the study of aging and works to improve the quality of life for older adults.

-- Health Policy Analyst: Analyzes and develops policies related to health care services for the aging population.
+- Health Policy Analyst: Analyzes and develops policies related to health care for the aging population.

-- Program Coordinator: Manages programs and services aimed at supporting older adults in community settings.
+- Program Coordinator for Senior Services: Manages programs and services aimed at supporting older adults in the community.

-- Researcher: Conducts studies on aging-related issues, contributing to the body of knowledge in gerontology.
+- Researcher in Aging Studies: Conducts research on aging-related issues, contributing to academic and practical knowledge in the field.

-- Consultant: Provides expert advice to organizations on best practices for serving older adults.
+- Consultant in Aging and Health: Provides expert advice to organizations on best practices for serving older adults.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.